 I picked up this black mock neck sweater from French Connection last year (it’s currently out of stock but I’ve linked similar below), and nabbed a similar camel-coloured roll neck sweater (which is currently £14 down from £25) earlier this season.
-Personally, I have quite a long neck, so I’m a big fan of the shortening that a mock neck sweater gives rather than a crew neck that accentuates.
+Personally, I have quite a long neck, so I’m a big fan of the shortening that a mock neck gives rather than a crew neck that accentuates.

-I’ve been finding any excuse to pull these sweaters out of the wardrobe, and since Scott and I spent a weekend exploring our home village, I thought it would be a fun edge to wear while we did so.
+I’ve been finding any excuse to pull these jumpers out of the wardrobe, and since Scott and I spent a weekend exploring our home village, I thought it would be a fun edge to wear while we did so.
 I realised earlier this month that I never really shoot inside the village we grew up in, and I want to do more of that.
 With its quintessentially British brown-brick cottages and lamp-lit pubs.

 Pin this for later!